Nigelev77/OSSP_Notes/OS_SP/week 10/File Systems.md

 ✔️
 Best seek time in these algorithms
+No starvation
+Head will not move to end if no more requests in the direction (less unnecessary movement) Low variance for wait and response times

 ❌
 Difficult to implement
+Overhead of looking ahead of head

 ![[Pasted image 20230106130842.png]]

 ## CLOOK
 **CLOOK** is modified version of SCAN.
-Instead of changing direction as in LOOK, after no more requests in the direction of the head, it jumps to the other end and continues.
+Instead of changing direction as in LOOK, after no more requests in the direction of the head, it jumps to first request on other side and continues.

 ✔️
-Good seek times
+Good seek times and comparable performance to LOOK
+No starvation
+If no requests to be served, head doesn't need to go to each end Minimal waiting time for tracks only visited low waiting and response variance

 ❌
-Unfair
+Overhead of looking ahead
 ![[Pasted image 20230106130834.png]]

+## Linux implementation

+Interoperability with other OSs require support for different file systems, thus Linux implements common interface for all filesystems

+Common interface called **virtual file system** which maintains:
+	`inode` for files and directories
+	caches, particularly for directories
+	superblocks for file systems
+All system calls go to **virtual file system** first and if necessary, vfs selects operation from real file system

+## Disk Scheduler

+Kernel makes it possible to have different schedulers depending on file system

+Default scheduler (_Completely fair queuing_) based on an _elevator_ strategy has separate disk request queues for each process queue served in Round Robin fashion

+Additional No-op (_No operation_) scheduler: implements FIFO, suitable for SSD's where access time is equal